CSC-DevOps/CM/CM.md

 Permissions 0664 for '/home/vagrant/.ssh/web-srv' are too open.
 ```

-If you see this warning, we need to remember to run `chmod 600 ~/.ssh/web-srv` on our private key file, in order to reduce who can read or access this file.
+If you see this warning, run `chmod 600 ~/.ssh/web-srv` on our private key file, in order to reduce who can read or access this file.
 Run the above ssh command again, it should be working! 🥳

 If you *still* see an error or prompt for a password, you most likely have a problem with your key setup.
+Here are some steps to check:

 * Double check have pasted in the content in correctly (e.g., where you in insert mode in vim before pasting?).
 * Make sure you did not mix up your private/public key.